beetbox/beets/docs/plugins/bpsync.rst

 This plugin provides the ``bpsync`` command, which lets you fetch metadata from Beatport for albums and tracks that already have Beatport IDs.
-This plugins works similarly to :doc:`/plugins/mbsync`.
+This plugin works similarly to :doc:`/plugins/mbsync`.

-If you have purchased music from Beatport, this can speed up the initial import if you just import "as-is" and then use ``bpsync`` to get up-to-date tags that are written to the files according to your beets configuration.
+If you have downloaded music from Beatport, this can speed up the initial import if you just import "as-is" and then use ``bpsync`` to get up-to-date tags that are written to the files according to your beets configuration.